gdbooks/LegacyOpenGL/Chapter8/resource_public.md

 This function returns an integer, it is a __handle__, it's an index into the managedTextures array.
 There are three possible situations this function needs to handle:

 First, if the texture path requested is already loaded, increment it's reference count and return it's handle.
+If the texture is not already loaded, a new texture must be allocated, the next two steps deal with this allocation.

+Next, it loops trough all the loaded textures in the array.
+If any of them have a reference count of < 0, that means that texture is already unloaded.
+We take this unloaded texture, and load the new texture into it's slot, essentially recycling the texture handle.

 ```cs
 public int LoadTexture(string texturePath, bool UseNearestFiltering = false) {